A numerical approach to particle creation in accelerating toy models: Methodology

+where $V_0$, $r_0$ and $2\delta$ are, respectively, the amplitude, the center and the width of the bump.
+This function is smooth at any point and has compact support. \adr{This case physically represents the presence of a spherical potential barrier located at radius $r=r_0$ in Minkowski space, which can be understood as effectively originating from the presence of a compact, static star.} \end{itemize}

-where $V_0$, $r_0$ and $2\delta$ are, respectively, the amplitude, the center and the width of the bump. \end{itemize} In these two cases no particle creation should take place, and we will use this property to check our numerical code.
-The second case is slightly more involved than the first one, because the potential is expected to scatter the incoming scalar wave.
-This is, if the amplitude of the incoming signal is equal or below $V_0$, a fraction should be reflected back by the potential, while the rest should get transmitted through it.
-Still, no ``frequency-mixing'' shoud arise, because of the static nature of the interaction.
-Due to the translation procedure, we find it extremely convenient to choose a $t_p=t_{p_{match}}$ slice on which the signal has not been affected by the potential yet.
-If we choose a $t_p$ slice for which the field has already interacted with the potential, we might not be able to recover the whole signal as it is already scattered, i.e., non-zero for a wider range of compactified radii on the hyperboloidal slice.
+In these two cases no particle creation should take place, and we will use this property to check our numerical code.
+The second case is slightly more involved than the first one, because the potential is \adr{able} to scatter incoming scalar waves.
+This is, if the amplitude of an incoming signal is equal or below $V_0$, a fraction should be reflected back by the potential, while the rest should get transmitted through it.
+Still, because of the static nature of the interaction, no ``frequency-mixing'' should arise.

+{When performing the translation of data from the in hyperboloidal foliation to the out one, it is convenient to choose a $t_p=t_{p_{match}}$ slice in the in foliation on which the signal has not yet been affected by the potential.
+Otherwise, we might not be able to recover the whole signal in the out slice, as it has already been scattered,} and thus it can be non-zero for a wider range of compactified radii on the hyperboloidal slice.

 Regarding dynamical scenarios, we propose to study two oscillating problems: